CryptoKube-io/devcon4-workshop/README.md

 Welcome to the Architecting with Ethereum workshop, presented at Devcon IV in Prague on October 30, 2018.

 ### CryptoKube.io
 CryptoKube is an open source software stack for hosting peer-to-peer cryptographic applications.
-It currently consists of many separate modules (primarily Ansible, Terraform, and Docker).
+It currently consists of many separate modules (primarily Ansible and Terraform).
 The ultimate goal is to provide a turnkey Kubernetes implementation (still under development).

 Visit [CryptoKube.io](https://cryptokube.io) for the latest details.